 Then, when it feels like you’ve gotten everything down that you can think of, you can start looking for the logical order of those steps.
 As you do, look for the step that seems to have to come before all other steps. i.e. Can you cut out the coupon if you don’t know where the scissors are?
 No, finding the scissors comes first.

-Your ADHD brain is used to going in a thousand different directions are rarely looks at things linearly.
-It only makes sense that when you are trying to make a decision or create a plan, your overwhelmed ADHD brain starts going in a thousand different directions trying to look at all sides of the decision.
-And getting stuck in the process.
+An ADHD mind doesn’t work in a linear direction.
+We work in a curvilinear way.
+When we get an idea, this curvilinear thing is essentially the equivalent of getting dropped in the middle of the ocean with no idea where the idea starts or ends.
+It’s just a million miles in all directions.
+It only makes sense that when you are trying to make a decision or create a plan, your ADHD and overwhelmed brain starts going in a thousand different directions trying to look at all sides of the decision.
+And gets stuck in the process.

 This one has been a big challenge for me personally.
 Analysis paralysis is definitely an overthinking thing and some of us *cough* me *cough* are GREAT at overthinking.
 Therefore, also great at analysis paralysis.